AltSysrq/avalanche/SPEC.md

 terminates upon encountering a _matching_ brace `}` also preceded by a backslash.
 Only brace characters which are also preceded by a backslash are counted for matching.
 Escape sequences work the same as in String Literals, except that the leader is a backslash followed by a semicolon.
+All characters between the outermost braces not part of a backslash-semicolon escape sequence are preserved verbatim.